Navigating Conflict in Relationships (particularly when you are LGBTQ or ADHD)

 When contempt enters a relationship, it poisons the teapot which all else must drink.
 It is the moment love begins to die.

 Consider this: contempt removes the possibility of resolution.
 It does not invite dialogue.
 It shuts the door.
-There is no coming back from "I cannot even look at you right now" in the same way there is from "I am hurt, and I need us to talk about this."
+There really is no coming back from "I cannot even look at you right now" in the same way there is from "I am hurt, and I need us to talk about this."

 Defensiveness, The Protector, Horseman Three

 When you become defensive, you shift from listening to protecting.
 You stop hearing your partner and start rehearsing your rebuttal.
 Your nervous system moves into fight or flight mode.
 You become like a hedgehog, all spines.
 You are trying to survive rather than connect.
+It's you vs. me.
+Not us.

 It sounds like: "That is not true.
 I never do that.
 You are the one who...you always..."
 You are not engaging with what your partner is saying.
 You are arguing against it.
 You are defending your reputation, your choices, your character.
-But in doing so, you are abandoning the conversation itself.
+In doing so, you are abandoning the conversation itself.

 Defensiveness makes sense.
 When you feel attacked, your nervous system mobilises to defend.
 But here is what the research tells us.
 Defensiveness rarely resolves conflict.
 In fact, it often escalates it.